imaneamirat/backup-wordpress/README.md

 FTP_PATH=backup-wp
 ```

-Create the file .my.cnf in your HOME directory :
+##Example of content for the file .my.cnf that needs to be present in your Wordpress user's HOME directory :

-Content of .my.cnf :
 ```
 [client]
 host=localhost